 Working between ArcGIS Pro 2.x and 3.0

-- Create backups or project packages in situations where you are collaborating with other organizations or team members who are still using ArcGIS Pro 2.x.
+- Create backups or project packages in situations in which you are collaborating with other organizations or team members who are using ArcGIS Pro 2.x.

-- Project packages can be created in 3.0 and then opened as a project in 2.x.
+- Project packages can be created in 3.0 and opened as a project in 2.x.

 - You cannot save a copy of an ArcGIS Pro 3.0 project that can be opened with any 2.x version of ArcGIS Pro.
 If a project is saved with a recent version of ArcGIS Pro, such as 2.9, it can be opened with previous versions of ArcGIS Pro 2.x, such as 2.0, but the project will be downgraded in a manner appropriate for the previous version.

 - If the current project was originally created with ArcGIS Pro 2.x, a warning appears before changes are saved in 3.0.
 If you proceed, the version of the project will be changed to 3.0, and ArcGIS Pro 2.x will not be able to open it.
-If the project is shared, consider saving a copy of the project that is specific to ArcGIS Pro 2.x using Save As.
-1.x projects can also still be opened.
+If the project is shared, consider using 2.x to save a backup copy of the 2.x project before opening and saving it in 3.0

 - User configuration settings are carried over.